Historia Mundum

 Slaves on a ship heading to the Americas.
 Painting by Rugendas.
 Public domain.

-It is estimated that, on average, 10% to 20% of slaves died during the transatlantic journey.
-Causes ranged from contagious diseases (such as dysentery, smallpox, and scurvy), through intestinal problems due to poor diet, to onboard revolts and suicides.
-Without a doubt, many captives preferred death to continuing in those conditions.
-On some ships, there was even the macabre custom of installing nets around the deck to prevent desperate slaves from throwing themselves into the sea.
-The horrors of the transatlantic African slave trade were denounced, for example, by the Brazilian abolitionist poet Castro Alves, in the famous poem O Navio Negreiro (The Slave Ship) (1868).
+On average, an estimated 10% to 20% of captives died during the transatlantic journey.
+Causes included contagious disease, intestinal illness caused by poor diet, revolts aboard ship, and suicide.
+Many captives preferred death to continuing in those conditions.
+Some ships even installed nets around the deck to stop desperate captives from throwing themselves into the sea.
+The Brazilian abolitionist poet Castro Alves later denounced the horrors of the crossing in O Navio Negreiro (The Slave Ship) (1868).

 The arrival of Africans in Brazil